Pranjaljain2802/Employee-Attrition-Retention-Insights-Dashboard/README.md

-# HR Attrition Dashboard – Power BI Project
+# HR Attrition Dashboard – Power BI

 This project is an interactive HR analytics dashboard built using Power BI to visualize and analyze employee attrition patterns.
 The goal is to help HR professionals make data-driven decisions to improve employee retention.